jeremycaine/image-recognition-ml/README.md

 ```

 ## Production server
 Production Python apps should use a WSGI HTTP server.
-The `digit-image-app` uses  [Gunicorn](https://gunicorn.org).
+The `image-rec-app` uses  [Gunicorn](https://gunicorn.org).

 Run and test app with Gunicorn locally.
 ```
+cd image-rec-app
 pip install gunicorn

 # -w for number of worker process numbers; 1 is fine for local dev